 Suspension of a student is defined as the temporary removal of a student from the regular school program for a specified period of time.
-With concurrence of the Chastain Campus President, the Clark Executive Director may suspend a student from school for a period deemed appropriate to the circumstances.
+With concurrence of the Dean School of Educations, the Clark Executive Director may suspend a student from school for a period deemed appropriate to the circumstances.
 Prior to suspension, the Executive Director shall consider an in-school suspension or an informal disciplinary action unless the offense represents a serious breach of conduct.